Multiscale-Genomics/mg-process-fastq/README.md

 * --data_dir \<data_dir\>/

    This is where the initial FastQ files will be downloaded to and the output files will get saved.
+* --local [OPTIONAL]

+   This identifies that the required FastQ files are already available in the data_dir.
+Default is 0, use 1 to signify that the files are already present

 ### Output Files
 * bed